w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Students should be able to:

-* define page regions by using appropriate visual and programmatic landmarks
+* define page regions by using appropriate visual and programmatic landmarks, such as headings
-* design user interfaces with text cues to convey information provided through vision only, for example to convey required form fields and available dates in a calendar
+* use text cues to supplement information provided through vision only, for example to convey required form fields represented with an icon and available dates in a calendar represented with a different background color
-* design user interfaces with focus indicators that enable people to tell where they are as they move through web pages and applications using the keyboard
+* design focus indicators that enable people to tell where they are as they move through web pages and applications using the keyboard

 #### Teaching Ideas for Topic